General Relativistic Shock Waves that Exhibit an Accelerated Expansion: FLRW--TOV Shock Waves

-respectively.
-Therefore, the value of the acceleration parameter for the Friedmann-static pure radiation shock wave is approximated by:

-with the corresponding point of intersection approximated by:
+with the corresponding point of intersection approximated by

-We know from Subsection \ref{Subsection2.4} that the FLRW$(0,\sigma,a)$ spacetimes can exhibit an accelerated expansion similar to the accelerated expansion found in the Standard Model of Cosmology when $a \approx 1$.
-It is conjectured by Temple that the accelerated expansion observed today is possibly not the result of dark energy, but instead from being within a vast primordial shock wave with an FLRW$(0,\sigma,a)$ interior.
-By vast, we mean a shock wave with a shock surface that lies beyond the Hubble radius, that is, not presently observable.
+We recall from Subsection \ref{Subsection2.4} that the FLRW$(\sigma,a)$ spacetimes can exhibit an accelerated expansion that mimics the accelerated expansion found in the Standard Model of Cosmology when close to the radial centre.
+It is conjectured by Temple that the accelerated expansion observed today is not the result of dark energy, but instead the result of being within a vast primordial shock wave with an FLRW$(\sigma,a)$ interior.
+What is meant by vast is a shock wave with a shock surface that lies beyond the Hubble radius, that is, not presently observable.
 What makes this proposal particularly interesting is that the magnitude of acceleration, parameterised by $a$, is determined purely mathematically by the equation of state parameter each side of the shock, assuming a TOV$(\bar{\sigma})$ exterior.
-However, with $a \approx 2.58$, the Friedmann-static pure radiation shock wave exhibits a cosmic acceleration many orders of magnitude larger than what is observed today, and observational measurements suggests that cosmic acceleration has only increased since the Radiation Dominated Epoch.
-Furthermore, the Friedmann-static pure radiation shock surface lies within the Hubble radius.
-Each of these properties rule out the Friedmann-static pure radiation shock wave as a cosmological model, but does not rule out a shock-wave cosmological model consisting of an interior FLRW$(0,\sigma,a)$ spacetime matched to a non-TOV$(\bar{\sigma})$ exterior.
-For $a = 1$, one such shock wave is constructed with the shock surface lying beyond the Hubble radius by Smoller and Temple in \cite{JSmoller2003}, with the full details of this construction provided in \cite{JSmoller2004}.
-It remains an open problem to construct shock waves with $a \neq 1$ FLRW$(0,\sigma,a)$ interiors for which the resulting shock surface lies beyond the Hubble radius.
+However, with $a\approx2.58$, the pure radiation shock wave exhibits an accelerated expansion many orders of magnitude larger than what is observed today.
+Furthermore, the pure radiation shock surface lies within the Hubble radius.
+Each of these properties rule out the FLRW$(\frac{1}{3},a)$--TOV$(\frac{1}{3})$ shock wave as a cosmological model, but does not rule out a shock-wave cosmological model consisting of an interior FLRW$(\sigma,a)$ spacetime matched to a non-TOV$(\bar{\sigma})$ exterior.
+For $a=1$, one such shock wave is constructed with the shock surface lying beyond the Hubble radius by Smoller and Temple in \cite{ST2003}, with the full details of this construction provided in \cite{ST2004}.
+It remains an open problem to construct shock waves with FLRW$(\sigma,a)$ interiors for which $a\neq1$ and the resulting shock surface lies beyond the Hubble radius.